CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level06.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 6 → 7: searching the whole server by owner, group, and size with find"
+description: "Searching the whole server by owner, group, and size with find"
 ---

 > **Level goal:** The password for the next level is stored somewhere on the server and has all of the following properties: - owned by user bandit7 - owned by group bandit6 - 33 bytes in size